theblixguy/MetroRemove/README.md

 Command-line arguments needed:

---metrokill : Hides Modern UI
+--killmetro : Hides Modern UI

---startkill : Hides start button
+--killstart : Hides start button

 --sbopenav : Lets you open the All Apps view only when you press the Start button on the keyboard (WIP)